The Recreation Ground

 PLEASE NOTE THAT THE RECREATION GROUND IS NOT SUPERVISED.

 The Parish Plan Advisory Group worked with the parish tree wardens to improve the overall environment of the field.
 A copse of trees was planted in National Tree Week, 2010 and more trees are planted along the hedgerows.
-The tree wardens are working closely with KYPA.
-Young people in the parish each have responsibility for the planting and maintenance of a group of trees, working with their families.
 We are grateful to theTree Council for funding to support this initiative and to the Woodland Trust for hedgrow whips.
 The Parish Council has also agreed to allow the hedgrows around the field to grow up and thicken in order to increase the amount and diversity of wildlife present.

 A Parish Council Sub Committee was set up in March 2011 to carry out the day to day management of the Recreation Ground.
 The Recreation Ground Committee Terms of Reference are here.